-SDAIA and Microsoft to Establish Center of Excellence to Drive AI Transformation and Innovation
+SDAIA And Microsoft To Establish Center Of Excellence To Drive AI Transformation And Innovation

 Date

-(MENAFN- Pro Global) The Saudi Data and AI Authority (SDAIA) and Microsoft today signed a Memorandum of Understanding (MoU) to strengthen their ongoing collaboration and advance innovation in the Kingdom's Generative AI sector.
-The agreement was formalized during the third edition of the Global AI Summit (GAIN 2024) being held at the King Abdulaziz International Conference Center in Riyadh.
+RIYADH, Saudi Arabia, Sept.
+12, 2024 /PRNewswire/ -- The Saudi Data and AI Authority (SDAIA) and Microsoft have signed a Memorandum of Understanding (MoU) to strengthen their ongoing collaboration and advance innovation in the Kingdom's Generative AI sector.
+The agreement was formalized during the third edition of the Global AI Summit (GAIN 2024) being held at the King Abdulaziz International conference Center in Riyadh.
 The summit has brought together leading international experts and scientists in the field of technology.

 The MoU, signed by Dr. Yaser bin Mohammed Alonaizan, CEO of the National Center for AI (NCAI) at SDAIA, and Turki Badhris, President of Microsoft Arabia, aims to establish a comprehensive framework for collaboration between the two parties in several key areas.
 This includes the development of a joint Center of Excellence dedicated to accelerating innovation in the field of Generative AI, with a special focus on Arabic Large Language Models.